Classroom Management and Discipline: Creating Equitable and Restorative Learning Environments

 Number or Units: 3.0 graduate level extension credit(s) in semester hours

-Who Should Attend: This course is designed to benefit a wide range of professionals involved in the education system including K-12 educators, administrators, counselors and support staff in the field of education, with a specific focus on classroom teachers of all grade levels and subjects.
+Who Should Attend: This course provides continuing education to include K-12 educators, administrators, counselors and support staff in the field of education.
+This course is designed to benefit a wide range of professionals involved in the education system, with a specific focus on classroom teachers of all grade levels and subjects.

 Technical Requirements